Chimney Sweep in Merriam, KS

 BY.
 ROBERT BERRY, OWNER OF FULL SERVICE CHIMNEY

 Although most of Merriam’s chimneys and fireplaces were built of new bricks, the passage of time on these well-built structures has started showing.
-Consistently, we find chimneys here with signs of the 60 or more years of life.
-Deterioration of the masonry units, both the mortars and units, are showing up with few exceptions.
+Consistently, we find chimneys here with signs of the 60-plus years of life.
+Deterioration of mortar in these masonry units, are showing up with few exceptions.
 The flue liners, of both the fireplaces and utility flue, have missing mortar joints and/or damaged flue tiles.
 While the cracks and gaps to the exterior will introduce moisture into the home, damaged flue systems may allow exhaust and fire to the home.

 A Quick History of Merriam, KS